viafoura/jumpcloud/README.md

-Its assumed that this will be run from the system, if not you will need the config file of the system that you are wanting to edit
+Its assumed that this will be run from the system, if not you will need the config file of the system that you are wanting to edit.
+Also, at this time you will need to set the jumpcloud api key in the env.

+export JUMPCLOUD_APIKEY=thekey

 Add a tag:
-jumpcloud system addTag
+jumpcloud system addTag "tagname"

 Remove a tag:
-jumpcloud system removeTag
+jumpcloud system removeTag "tagname"